awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Deploy_Data_Collection_Cloud_Formation_Modules.md

-* Multi Account Policy needed to add to optimisation_read_only_role.yaml:
+* CloudFormation Policy to add to OptimizationDataRoleStack:

           - PolicyName: "TAPolicy"
             PolicyDocument: